catdad/raw-viewer/README.md

 If you are a developer and know more about how to sign the application, please let me knowat issue [#191](https://github.com/catdad/raw-viewer/issues/191).

-If you no longer with to use this app, you can just delete the folder where you unzipped it -- but don't worry, all your photos as well as their ratings will stay right where you left then.
+If you no longer with to use this app, you can just delete the folder where you unzipped it -- but don't worry, all your photos as well as their ratings will stay right where you left them.

 # Linux